 - Antitrust price fixing

-- Antitrust predatory pricing
+- Antitrust monopolization and predatory pricing

 - New York General Business Law Sections prohibiting false advertising or misleading statements to consumers

-- Equipment leases;
+- Equipment leases and financing;

 - Robinson-Patman (exclusive federal antitrust jurisdiction) claims for price discrimination